reuteras/presentations/ai-en/presentation.md

 - I will call LLMs for AI
 - I will talk about AI as having personalities
-- The basis for this presentation was made by Claude
+- The base presentation was made by Claude

 ---